pranigopu/streamProcessing-with-kafka/docs/setting-up-kafka-cluster.md

         wait
 ```

-However, this led to silent failures
+However, this seemed to silent failures

 ## Docker Compose for Kafka initialiser (init-container pattern)
 ```yaml